obscurefreeman/of-gamebox-wiki/docs/online.md

             └─ your_online_game3.png
 ```

-This is the basic file structure of `website`.
+This is the basic file structure of a `website`.

 ```
 .